Jessie Belle Smothers: Ohio Valley Wrestling (2011–2015)

 On the December 8 edition of OVW episode 694, Jessie defeated Lovelace to become the No #1 contender for OVW Women's Championship to gain a title shot against Hendrix at the January edition of OVW's Saturday Night Special.
 On the January 3 edition of OVW episode 697, Jessie defeated Epiphany with Hendrix on commentary.
 At the January 5 edition of OVW's Saturday Night Special, Jessie defeated Hendrix to win the OVW Women's Championship for the first time after Bostic's interference backfired.
 On the January 16 edition of OVW episode 700, Belle successfully defended the OVW Women's Championship against Hendrix despite the pre-match attack and again on February 2 at OVW's Saturday Night Special, against Epiphany.
 Belle dropped the championship to Epiphany in a rematch on March 2 at OVW's Saturday Night Special.
 Jessie Belle teamed up with Stephon J. Baxter III dressed in drag as Stephon-E to face against The Blossom Twins, Hendrix and Lovely Lylah and eventual winners Lei'D Tapa and Ray Lynn, in a four-corner tag team match.
 In mid-January 2014, Belle returned to the promotion and defeated Ray Lynn and Tapa in a three-way non-title match, after pinning the attacked Lynn.

 During the next few weeks, a masked man would come in the ring and attack all female wrestlers in OVW during their matches, who would be revealed as Randy Royal on March 1 at OVW's Saturday Night Special, where Belle defeated Tapa and won the OVW Women's Championship for a second time.
-After the match, Belle would pay Royal for attacking all of the females in the locker room, turning heel for the first time in OVW.
+After the match, Belle would pay Royal for attacking all of the females in the locker room, turning heel.
 She lost the title to Tapa on April 6.

 After trading victories with Mary Elizabeth Monroe and Rebel, she left the company for the second time, and returned in mid–2015.
 On November 21, Belle went on to win the OVW Women's Championship in a battle royal, after the title was vacant for one year.